luan/ember-formbuilder/README.md

 Ember FormBuilder is a form builder implementation for [Ember.js](http://emberjs.com) and Handlebars.
 It's inspired by the Rails form builders, simple_form and formtastic.

+I wrote a blog post about it: http://blog.luansantos.com/2012/03/19/introducing-ember-formbuilder/

 #### Is It Good?

 No. It's piece of crap.
 But the general idea is good.